nes-lab/shepherd-tools/readme.md

 ### Open Tasks

 - implementations for this lib
+  - generalize up- and down-sampling
+  - generalize converters (currently in IVonne)
+    - isc&voc <-> ivcurve
+    - ivcurve -> ivsample
   - plotting for multi-node
-  - plotting and downsampling for IVCurves
+  - plotting and downsampling for IVCurves ()
-  - plotting more generalized (power, cpu-util, ..., own directory)
+  - plotting more generalized (power, cpu-util, ..., whole directory)
-  - some metadata is wrong (non-scalar datasets)
+  - some metadata is calculated wrong (non-scalar datasets)
+  - unittests
-  - tests
+  -
 - main shepherd-code
   - proper validation first
   - update commentary
   - pin-description should be in yaml (and other descriptions for cpu, io, ...)
-  - datatype-hint in h5-file (ivcurve, ivsample, isc_voc)
+  - datatype-hint in h5-file (ivcurve, ivsample, isc_voc), add mechanism to prevent misuse
   - hostname for emulation
   - full and minimal config into h5
+  - use the datalib as a base

-### Old Scripts and Files:
+### Old Scripts and Files

 - `gen_data.py` creates hdf-files for every type of database we want to support.
     - `curve2trace()`
       - get voltage/current-trace by sending curve through MPPT-Converter or other Optimizer/Tracker (in `mppt.py`)